 The North American Industry Classification System (NAICS) is the standard used by Federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy.

-QCEW has developed the BLS NAICS Search Application, to help data users (and survey respondents) find their industry of interest.
+QCEW has developed the Industry Finder, to help data users (and survey respondents) find their industry of interest.
 This interactive tool is designed to explain how economic activities and industry codes relate and exist.

 Employment and wage data developed in the QCEW program have been classified by industry since 1938.
 An industrial code is assigned to each establishment by the State workforce agency.
 If an employer conducts different activities at various establishments or installations, separate industrial codes are assigned, to the extent possible, to each establishment.